University of Wisconsin Emergency Medicine Residency

 We invite you to explore our program, our state of the art healthcare facilities, and the greatest benefit of all - our people - who will challenge and support you throughout your journey here and beyond.

-Our residents benefit from a forward focused four-year style curriculum rolled into a three-year training program, replete with opportunities to lead resuscitations of acutely ill and injured patients across the breadth of emergency medicine practice environments.
+Our residents benefit from a forward-focused, four-year-style curriculum rolled into a three-year training program, replete with opportunities to lead resuscitations of acutely ill and injured patients across the breadth of emergency medicine practice environments.

 Hand in hand with exceptional clinical training, our program provides personalized career development, invested mentorship, and a Midwestern culture that's supportive, conscientious, and dedicated to helping you create the career to which you've always aspired.
+UW Health is recognized as one of the most progressive and prominent medical centers in the country, and through its partnership with the UW School of Medicine and Public Health, is leading health sciences research and practice to advance health equity for all.

 BECAUSE UW IS...